Earth is Hiring: Heroes Needed

-In contrast to materialism is the idea of the spiritual world, idealism, roughly consonant, symbolically at least, to dream worlds, the non-ordinary reality, shamanic spirit realms, and the quantum reality, a concept with which science still struggles to reconcile.
-Some New Age writers, even Alan Watts, suggest the quantum has important implications for how to live, though exactly how nobody yet can fully understand: perhaps, whatever we manifest in the mind, be that fear, or happiness, anger, sadness, anything, is reflected back to us by the world we see; our brain projecting a hallucination of this world; the hallucination depends on one’s state of mind, and so if one’s state of mind is anxiety, then whatever you want to occur, which is to manifest anxiety through desire, will not come true and will manifest far different from what might be desirable.
-Rather, in not manifesting our fears and desire, the universe, through the quantum realm, might give us exactly what we need.
+In contrast to materialism is the idea of the spiritual world, idealism, roughly consonant, symbolically at least, to dream worlds, the non-ordinary reality, shamanic spirit realms, and perhaps even the quantum reality, a concept with which science still struggles to reconcile.
+Some New Age writers, even Alan Watts, suggest the quantum has important implications for how to live, though exactly how nobody yet can fully understand: perhaps, whatever we manifest in the mind, be that fear, or happiness, anger, sadness, anything, is reflected back to us by the world we see; our brain projecting a hallucination of this world; the hallucination depends on one’s state of mind, and so if one’s state of mind is anxiety and fear, then whatever we think will occur will actually occur: a kind of self-fulfilling prophecy.
+Perhaps the universe, when we lay down our obsessions and controlling natures might give us exactly what we need.
 Paulo Coelho has sold millions of books based on this simple idea of listening to and trusting the heart.

 If one’s mind is a state of bliss, then we radiate bliss and manifest that bliss into our lives and others’ lives.
 Or another possible outcome of the quantum and hallucinatory brain is that perhaps we are all individuals living in self-contained universes of one, such that only each of us are real in our own universe, and all else is a projection of the brain.
 Whatever the truth, this other realm complicates materialism.